Department of Human Resources

 Leave Benefits for Managerial and Confidential Exempt Employees

-Title: Leave Benefits for Managerial and Confidential Exempt Employees
+Title: Leave Benefits for Managerial and Confidential Employees

 Policy Owner: Human Resources

-Campus Applicability: All Campuses (Storrs, Regionals, Law, UConn Health)
+Campus Applicability: All Campuses (Storrs, Regionals, Law), excluding UConn Health

 Contact Information: (860) 486-3034

-Vacation, personal, and sick times granted and accrued are prorated based on percentage employed.
+Vacation, personal, and sick time granted and accrued are prorated based on percentage employed.

 Vacation

-Upon leaving the University or returning to a faculty position (for managerial employees with academic titles), an employee shall be paid for their accrued vacation time up to a maximum of sixty (60) days.
+Upon leaving state service or transferring to a position that does not have a vacation leave benefit, an employee shall be paid for their accrued vacation time up to a maximum of sixty (60) days.

 Holidays